 A marketing project management software solution with in-house or in-app training can go a long way in helping teams and team members get on board.

-Welcome provides an excellent onboarding team complete with a customer success team and AEM team that join you every step of your journey.
+Content Marketing Platform provides an excellent onboarding team complete with a customer success team and AEM team that join you every step of your journey.

 Under training, this solution offers in-person webinars, documentation, and live online training sessions.